-Dance groups with fewer than 10 dancers should join up with another group from the same region to form a group of over ten members.
+Dance groups should participate with at least 10 members.
+If your inscription counts with fewer than 10 dancers, you should join up with another group from the same region to form a group of over ten members and perform together.
 This will help to make your performance more interesting.

 Dancers should pay their participant fee as a member of this bigger group, and not individually.

 Choirs should perform music associated with the folk culture of their country.
-They may also be invited to perform religious music during the oecumenical Christian service.
+They can bring these songs in the choir concert and at street performances.
+They may also be invited to perform religious songs during the oecumenical Christian service.

 2.3 Music groups

 Music groups which play for dancers and those who travel independently are very welcome and will have opportunities to perform folk music in the music concerts.
 They may also be invited to perform religious music during the oecumenical Christian service.
 Larger bands may also be invited to play more international music for dancing during the Europeade ball and/or as preconcert or interludium for the opening- or closing event.
 Also, they can participate to the parade.

 Flag waving groups perform in the opening or closing ceremony and during the parade.
 They can also do street performances.

 We are delighted that so many children and youth groups come to Europeade.
 They have a special programme and shows but can of course also attend the other events and give street performances.
 They are usually accommodated in a separate school from the adult groups, so that they are not disturbed if they need to rest.